 Our world-class psychiatrists, doctors, nurses and therapists meet regularly to discuss the patient’s ongoing condition and update their treatment plan according to their progress in treatment.

-12 Steps for Loved Ones of Addicts
+12 Steps for Families and Loved Ones

 Family members of patients at Castle Craig are invited to attend Al-Anon and Families Anonymous self-help meetings, held regularly on Sundays at the hospital, as well as in most people’s local communities or online.
 Al-Ateen meetings, aimed at teenage relatives and friends of alcoholics, are also offered at Castle Craig.
 These support groups provide a chance for families to meet and share their experiences and problems.s can join in the daily routine of individual counselling and group therapy as soon as their physical condition permits.